The 14 Best Movies You Can Stream On Disney+ Right Now

 2. Night at the Museum (2006)

 Ben Stiller stars in this comedy about a guard at the Natural History Museum who discovers that nightfall brings some of the exhibits to life.
 The 2009 sequel, Night at the Museum: Battle of the Smithsonian, is also streaming.
 According to director Shawn Levy, the franchise attracted big names like Robin Williams, Ricky Gervais, and Owen Wilson owing to the care taken with the set pieces.

 3. Three Men and a Baby (1987)

 Ted Danson, Steve Guttenberg, and Tom Selleck star in this '80s hit about three single guys tasked with caring for a baby that suddenly appears at their door.
 The film was the subject of an urban legend early on in which some people believed you could see a ghost in one scene.
 (The apparition was, in fact, just a cardboard cutout of Ted Danson's character.)
-The 1990 sequel, Three Men and a Little Lady, is also available on the service.
+The 1990 sequel, Three Men and a Little Lady, is also on the streamer.

 5. National Treasure (2004)

 Nicolas Cage is Benjamin Franklin Gates, an amateur cryptologist who discovers the location of a lost treasure is well within reach—if he can manage to steal the Declaration of Independence—in National Treasure.
 Thanks to events depicted in the movie, some visitors to the National Archives have asked if there really is a secret map on the back of the document.
 (Answer: nope.)
 The 2007 sequel, National Treasure: Book of Secrets, is also on the service.

 6. The Muppet Movie (1979)